-The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.
+The requirements of this Statement were effective for reporting periods beginning after December 15, 2019; however, in light of the COVID-19 pandemic, the effective date has been postponed by 18 months.
 Earlier application is encouraged.

 (15) Governmental Accounting Standards Board Statements Issued, Not Yet Effective